SMS Stein: Design

 The six ships of the Bismarck class were ordered in the early 1870s to supplement Germany's fleet of cruising warships, which at that time relied on several ships that were twenty years old.
 Stein and her sister ships were intended to patrol Germany's colonial empire and safeguard German economic interests around the world.
+They were designed as a smaller and more economical version of the preceding s.

 Stein was 82 m long overall, with a beam of 13.7 m and a draft of 5.2 m forward.
 She displaced 2994 t at full load.
 The ship's crew consisted of 18 officers and 386 enlisted men.
+Her hull had a straight stem and was sheathed with zinc to prevent marine biofouling on long voyages abroad.

-She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by four coal-fired fire-tube boilers, which gave her a top speed of 13 kn at 2535 PS.
+She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by four coal-fired fire-tube boilers, which was vented through a single, retractable funnel.
+Her propulsion system gave her a top speed of 13 kn at 2535 PS.
 She had a cruising radius of 2380 nmi at a speed of 9 kn.
 As built, Stein was equipped with a full ship rig, but this was later reduced.

-Stein was armed with a battery of twelve 15 cm 22-caliber (cal.) breech-loading guns, though these were later partially replaced with quick-firing guns, and two 8.8 cm 30-cal. guns.
-She also carried six 37 mm Hotchkiss revolver cannon.
+Stein was armed with a battery of sixteen 15 cm 22-caliber (cal.) breech-loading guns and four 8 cm 25-cal. guns.
+Her armament was revised several times during her career; by 1890, the number of 15 cm guns had been reduced to ten.
+She also had six 3.7 cm Hotchkiss revolver cannon installed for close-range defense against torpedo boats.
+During another refit in the 1890s, two of her 15 cm guns were added, along with a pair of 8.8 cm guns and four 6 cm guns.
+In the early 1900s, she was rearmed with a pair of 10.5 cm guns, ten 8.8 cm guns, and four 3.7 cm guns.